artsy/artsy.github.io/_posts/2019-01-08-automation-encourages-more-automation.markdown

 [<center><img src="https://imgs.xkcd.com/comics/automation.png" srcset="//imgs.xkcd.com/comics/automation_2x.png 2x" alt="xkcd comic about automation" title="I wonder if people would read the hover text of an xkcd comic linked to from a different site, just out of habit?
 I probably would." /></center>][xkcd]

 The comic observes that, often, the work necessary to automate a task often exceeds the amount of work necessary to just do the task manually.
-How drole!
-But you could easily make the logical leap to say that automating tasks isn't worth it, generally, based on this observation.
-That analysis would be incomplete because it would be based only in terms of saving _time_.
+Pretty funny!
+You could be forgiven for taking the logical leap to say that automating tasks isn't worth it, generally, based on this observation.
+But that analysis would be incomplete because it focuses entirely on saving _time_.
 In my experience, automating a task often yields far more value than it costs in time.

 Let's take the task of sending the on-call engineers their Monday morning standup reminder.
 How would we even automate that?